Women's Soccer & Asst. Track & Field Coach

 Kim joined the Middlebury staff in the fall of '03 as the top assistant coach.
 He was involved with all aspects of the program including practice preparation, recruiting and scouting.
 He brings a wealth of knowledge and experience to the program holding both the USSF "A" License and NSCAA Premier Diploma, and over 10 years of coaching at the college, club and high school, and youth levels.

-He played college soccer at the University of Vermont from 1989-92, and later earned his master’s degree in Public Administration.
-He is also an Associate National Staff Member and State Technical Director for the NSCAA, and a Regional Staff Coach for the Region 1 Olympic Development Program.
+He played college soccer at the University of Vermont from 1989-92.
+Later he earned his master’s degree in Public Administration, and was awarded the prestigious Marshall E. Dimock Award for Academic Excellence and Professional Leadership.
+He is also an Associate National Staff Member for the NSCAA, and a Regional Staff Coach for the Region 1 Olympic Development Program.
+He continues to travel extensively in the name of soccer, studying player development systems around the world including Brazil, Chile, Argentina, and the Netherlands.

-Kim has over a decade of high level coaching and administrative experience and has been involved with several soccer organizations throughout the state.
+Kim has two decades of high level coaching and administrative experience and has been involved with several soccer organizations throughout the state.
 In 2001 he was honored with the "Outstanding Contributor to Youth Soccer" award by the Vermont Soccer Coaches Association.
-Currently he serves on the board of directors for the Vermont State Soccer Association and directs Capital Soccer, a soccer education organization in Central Vermont.
+That year, he co-founded the Vermont Amateur Soccer League, to raise the level of adult play while developing a unique soccer mentoring program to connect adult and youth teams in the area.
+Currently he directs Capital Soccer, a soccer education organization in Central Vermont, and is Director of Coaching and Player Development for Capital Soccer Club.